-After a disaster like Hurricane Katrina or 9/11, many people want to help.
-Philadelphia Medical Reserve Corps (MRC) volunteers are enrolled and trained before an emergency happens, so that they can give help as soon as it is needed.
+Emergencies can happen at any time.
+The Philadelphia Medical Reserve Corps (MRC) enrolls and trains volunteers before an emergency happens, so that they can help as soon as possible.

 Volunteers provide a variety of services during a response, depending on their individual licensing and credentials.
 As a volunteer, you may: